 Visas are available on arrival at the international airport in Kathmandu and at all land border crossings open to foreigners.
 You are required to carry passport photos and can pay the visa fee in foreign currency (some passages insist on payment in US dollars).
 Your passport must be valid for at least six months, and you will need a whole free page for your visa.
 You can also avail of your permission from the consulate in your home country.
 Tourist visa shall be granted for a period of a maximum of 150 days in a calendar year.
 On Arrival Visa Fee is 15 Days – 30 USD; 30 Days – 50 USD; 90 Days – 125 USD.

-A travel insurance policy that covers: theft, loss and medical problems are best for traveling in Nepal.
-There are wide varieties of policies available, so always check the small print carefully.
+A travel insurance policy that covers: theft, loss, and medical problems is best for traveling in Nepal.
+There are wide varieties of plans available, so always check the small print carefully.
 Make sure to be covered for adventure activities and high altitude.
 Since you reach above 4000 meters on quite a few treks in Nepal, it is best to choose a policy that covers medical and emergency repatriation, including helicopter evacuation for trekkers and a general medical evacuation.
 Also, understand that most medical treatment and facilities/hospitals must be paid for at the point of delivery of the patient.
-So it’s wise to choose policy paying doctors and hospital treatments directly, rather than you having to pay on the spot and get reimbursed later.
+So it’s wise to choose policy paying doctors and hospital treatments directly, rather than you having to spend on the spot and get reimbursed later.

 For getting around the country, there is an excellent domestic air network and helicopter charter services, as well as deluxe tourist coaches and private car hire.
 A wide range of local buses is also available.
 Our team will assist you in making your preferred travel arrangements within Nepal accordingly to your trip itinerary.

 Flights by plane and helicopter are prone to unexpected delays and cancellations caused by unexpected weather in remote areas.
-Operational complications may also occur, which is more likely to happen in Everest region -Lukla flight, Annapurna region- Jomsom flight, Dolpa, Simikot, Jumla region etc.
+Operational complications may also occur, which is more likely to happen in the Everest region -Lukla flight, Annapurna region- Jomsom flight, Dolpa, Simikot, Jumla region, etc.